ASUCICREPO/patagonia-ocr/README.md

 This repository uses the _Serverless_ framework for deployment of a service into an AWS account.

-The API receives a single `file` in a `multipart/form-data` **POST** payload, validates and converts it if necessary, uploads it to S3, calls the _AWS Textract_ service, maps its output and parses it, saves it in an `.csv` file in an S3 bucket, and finally responds to the HTTP request.
+The API receives a single `file` in a `multipart/form-data` **POST** payload, validates it, converts it if necessary, and uploads it to S3.

+When the provided file is a document (`PDF`) a call is made to the _AWS Textract_ and the HTTP request is responded immediately with a `requestId` (later, a **GET** request can be made to the same endpoint to retrieve the result data after the async process is finished).

+The process continues asynchronously, when the _AWS Textract_ job is complete, the extracted data is mapped and parsed, saved in a `.csv` file in an S3 bucket.

+On the other side, when the provided file is an image (`PNG / JPG / HEIC`) the process is carried on synchronously, the result data will be available in the response.

 ## Currently Supported files